catawbasam/lz4tools/README.rst

 Before going any further, I recommend reading up on lz4 at: https://code.google.com/p/lz4/

-It is an awesome compression algorithm and I can't than Yann Collet enough for putting together the C implementation and lz4frame.
+It is an awesome compression algorithm and I can't thank Yann Collet enough for putting together the C implementation and lz4frame.

 Usage
 -----